meliopolis/chainhopper-sdk/README.md

 import { zeroAddress } from 'viem';

 const migrationParams: RequestV3toV4MigrationParams = {
-  // source info
+  // source chain, protocol and LP position info
-  sourceChainId: 8453,
+  sourceChainId: 8453, // Base, in this example
-  sourceProtocol: Protocol.UniswapV3,
+  sourceProtocol: Protocol.UniswapV3, // source protocol: UniswapV3 or UniswapV4
   tokenId: 1806423n, // change to the position you want to migrate

-  // destination info
+  // destination chain and protocol info
-  destinationChainId: 130,
+  destinationChainId: 130, // Unichain, in this example
   destinationProtocol: Protocol.UniswapV4, // can be v3 or v4

   // destination pool info
-  token0: zeroAddress, // native ETH on destination chain
+  token0: zeroAddress, // native ETH on destination chain; can be any ERC20 address as well
   token1: chainConfigs[130].usdcAddress, // can be any ERC20 token address
   fee: 500, // set the fee for the pool
   tickSpacing: 10, // set the tick spacing for your pool
   hooks: zeroAddress, // set the address of the hooks for your pool

-  // destination position specific info
+  // destination position info
-  tickLower: -250000; // SDK will automatically calculate the nearest usable tick
+  tickLower: -250000, // SDK will automatically calculate the nearest usable tick
-  tickUpper: -150000; // SDK will automatically calculate the nearest usable tick
+  tickUpper: -150000, // SDK will automatically calculate the nearest usable tick }
-  slippageInBps: 100, // 1% slippage
-  }

 const migrationResponse = await client.requestMigration(requestParams);